aws-solutions-library-samples/guidance-for-monitoring-and-optimizing-energy-usage-on-aws/README.md

 ## Getting Started

-The sample code is available in both python script format as well as Jupyter notebook.
+The sample code is available in both Python script format as well as Jupyter Notebook.

-Make sure you create an S3 bucket named `energy-optimization-demo-xxx` where xxx is replaced by any number 3 digit number as bucket names in Amazon S3 are unique across all existing bucket names.
+Make sure you create an S3 bucket named `energy-optimization-demo-xxx` where xxx is replaced by any number 3 digit number as bucket names in Amazon S3 are globally unique.
 Within the bucket create a folder as `Model`.
 This is where the Reinforcement Learning model would be saved.

 ![S3bucket](Image/S3bucket.png)

-In order to use the python script in AWS, the following steps can be followed.
+There are 2 options to experiment with the solution on AWS, the first one is through AWS Cloud9.

+#### AWS Cloud9 Option
 1. Create a Cloud9 environment with the following details:

 ![cloud9](Image/Cloud9.png)